 Hotels near Centennial Olympic Park, like Hyatt Place or Embassy Suites, are close to the Georgia Aquarium and the World of Coca-Cola (plus, the park has a great playground for kids).
 Stay in Atlantic Station if you want a theater, a bowling alley, and plenty of shopping and dining nearby (bonus: date night at IKEA while the kids play in Småland!).
 If you prefer to stay outside of the city center, find a hotel or vacation rental in the Buckhead area.

-Use this map to find the area where you’d like to stay.
+Find more options through VRBO to find where you’d like to stay.
 There are hotel and private home options.

 Where to Eat